EphraimOAgyeman/Microsoft-Excel/README.md

 - Make sure the tables selected has no column space within them.

 - In pivot mode, move the columns to the `values` section

+## Calculated Field and Calculated item
+These are used to make furthur important calculation on pivoted tables.